sweirich/lambda-n-ways/CONTRIBUTING.md

               -- ^ alpha-equivalence function
         }

-4. You can define your own data type to represent lambda calculus terms or use the one (`LC`) provided in `Util.Lambda`.
+4. You can define your own data type to represent lambda calculus terms or use the one (`LC`) provided in `Util.Syntax.Lambda`.
 Other modules in `lib/Util` and `lib/Support` may be useful for you.

 5. Don't forget to add your new module(s) to the `lambda-n-ways.cabal` file!